 Don’t want to pay for a tour?
 No problem, simply get a map and hit the highlights described below.
 They are some of the popular Harry Potter sites around Edinburgh.

 The Elephant House is a super popular tea and coffee house in Edinburgh.
 That is probably why J.K.
 Rowling wrote part of the Harry Potter books here.
 While this wasn’t the exact cafe where the idea of Harry Potter came to fruition, it was definitely a site where the series was developed.

 Address: 21 George IV Bridge, Edinburgh, EH1 1EN

 Diagon Alley Edinburgh

 Is Diagon Alley really in Edinburgh?
-Technically no. It is a made up place, but, Victoria Street in Edinburgh looks very Diagon Alley esque.
-Perhaps it was the inspiration?
+Technically no. It is a made-up place, but, Victoria Street in Edinburgh looks very Diagon Alley-esque.
+It is easy to see why everyone sites it as the inspiration for the movies.
 What do you think?

 While you’re on Victoria Street, make sure to make a stop at the Harry Potter themed shops!
 My favorite are The Great Wizard (formerly The Boy Wizard) and Museum Context.
 These shops are a lot of fun to explore and something that is harder to find in other cities.

 Greyfriars Kirkyard (Harry Potter Graveyard Edinburgh)